abhikhatri67/abhikhatri67/README.md

 ### Hi there 👋

-I am Abhishek Khatri, working at a startup as Frontend Lead and Software Developer.💻
+I am Abhishek Khatri, working at a startup as Software Developer.💻

 - 🔭 I’m currently working on Angular 2+, Nodejs and GraphQL.